apathor/cz/README.md

      {X:}    - fields X through end of fields
      {X:Y}   - fields X through X + Y
      {X,Y,Z} - fields X, Y, and Z

+ Append @C, @E, @P, or @Q to transform selected fields:
+  @C - Insert argument directly.
+This is risky for command strings!
+  @E - Replace backslash escape sequences in arguments with bash $'...' quotes.
+  @P - Expand arguments for use in prompt strings.
+  @Q - Quote arguments for use in command input.
+This is the default.

  FIELDS consists of one of the above without the enclosing '{}'.

 ENVIRONMENT